 "I think it's safe to say high-level security clearance has become table stakes for cloud players that intend to work with public-sector clients," said Charles King, principal analyst at Pund-IT.
 "It's particularly important for Microsoft, given the widespread use of its Office productivity tools and applications.
 In addition, the increasing targeting of government agencies by professional and politically connected cybercriminals makes it critical for their cloud providers to support robust cloud security capabilities."

 Microsoft 365 coming in 2018

-Meanwhile, Microsoft also announced that in the first half of 2018, it will make Microsoft 365 available for federal agencies.
+Meanwhile, Microsoft also announced that in the half of 2018, it will make Microsoft 365 available for federal agencies.
 Microsoft 365 brings together Office 365, Windows 10 and Enterprise Mobility + Security into a cloud offering.

 The U.S. Small Business Administration (SBA) uses Office 365 U.S. Government and will adopt Microsoft 365 to drive down costs of its mobility, security and collaboration tool sets, said Maria Roat, CIO of the SBA.